pdnt/pdnt.github.io/content/_index.md

 ### About

 Hello :wave: I'm Pablo Dip.
-I live in Tucuman, Argentina
+I live in Tucuman, Argentina.

 I'm a dedicated professional in the tech industry.
 I began my career as a technician in a computer store, where I cultivated a profound understanding of hardware and software components.